 When you are shopping for a new countertop for a bathroom vanity or kitchen, you may spend a considerable amount of time selecting the material and the pattern of the countertop itself, but almost no time considering what the edges of the countertop will look like.
 This detail often gets overlooked right up to the time when the countertop is installed—when many homeowners suddenly wish they had spent more time considering the options.

-From the simple square edge to the fancier DuPont edge, from practical and soft bullnose edge to a clean beveled edge, choosing the right one shows off the beauty of your stone, finishes your overall bathroom style, and provides extra decorative value.
+The countertop itself is seen and touched many times a day, so it is important that you consider the impact that the edging treatment will have on the aesthetics of your bathroom or kitchen.
+From the simple square edge to the fancier DuPont custom edge, from practical and soft bullnose edge to a clean beveled edge, the right edging treatment shows off the beauty of your stone, finishes your overall room style, and provides extra decorative value.

 01 of 05

-The most simple and clean-lined of edges, square countertops are actually not perfectly square; most are fabricated with small "kerfs" — grooves that soften what would otherwise be dangerously sharp corners.
-This serves a dual purpose: to prevent nasty accidents and to minimize the chance of chipping and breakage, especially important when you're using natural stone, quartz stone or cement.
+The most simple and clean-lined of edges, square countertops are actually not perfectly square; most are created with small "kerfs"—grooves that soften what would otherwise be dangerously sharp corners.
+This serves a dual purpose: to prevent nasty accidents and to minimize the chance of chipping and breaking, which is especially important when you're using natural stone, engineered stone (quartz), or cement.